Symstract/modifier_list/docs/README.md

     - Not all features of the addon are supported with the stack but most are
 - **Modifier search**
 - **Modifier menu**
-- **Favourite modifiers** which can be set in the addon preferences or from a popup available from the Modifier Extras menu
+- **Favourite modifiers** which can be set in the addon preferences or from a popup available from the Modifier Extras popover
 - **Ability to apply modifiers in edit mode (kind of).** The apply operator acts as a macro when used in edit mode and automatically switches to object mode, applies the modifier and switches back to edit mode.
 - **Ability to apply modifiers even if the object's data is used by multiple objects.** In this case, a popup with two options is shown: "Apply To Active Object Only (Break Link)" and "Apply To All Objects"
-- **Operators for synchronizing one or all modifiers on instances.** These can be found in the Modifier Extras menu.
+- **Operators for synchronizing one or all modifiers on instances.** These can be found in the Modifier Extras popover.
 - **Ability to inserted new modifiers after the active one** by enabling the "Insert New Modifier After Active" setting.
   - Hold control to override this.
 (When off, the behaviour is reversed).
   - Modifier search doesn't support overriding